 For example, I don’t create content on health and nutrition, not because I can’t but because it doesn’t interest me as much as content marketing, SEO, conversion rate optimization and other viral marketing and visual content marketing related topics do.

 When you’re in a field you love, you can draw life lessons from your own experiences, write catchy and powerful titles, give unconventional views, and become transparent.

 More important, it’s easier to promote epic content that you’re proud of.
-It’s not about the traffic you’ll drive, the search rankings, audience or sales, but the joy of helping people.
+It’s not about the traffic you’ll drive, the search rankings, target audience or sales, but the joy of helping people.

 If you’re ready to create epic content, the resources below can help:

 Sometimes what really keeps you from creating viral content that keeps your readers up reading late at night is fear.

 It’s not that you lack knowledge, data, or insights about your target audience.